Skip to: Overview

 - The effect of alcohol on the baby is directly related to the amount of alcohol that is consumed

-- Will you be eating
+- Whether you will be eating

 As alcohol leaves your bloodstream, it leaves your breastmilk.
-Since alcohol is not “trapped” in breastmilk (it returns to the bloodstream as mother’s blood alcohol level declines), pumping and dumping will not remove it.
+Since alcohol is not “trapped” in breastmilk (it returns to the bloodstream as your blood alcohol level declines), pumping and dumping will not remove it.
 Pumping and dumping, drinking a lot of water, resting, or drinking coffee will not speed up the rate of the elimination of alcohol from your body.

 - Plan Ahead

 - If you choose to drink alcohol, plan as well as you can to reduce your baby’s exposure to alcohol; If possible, store some expressed breastmilk in advance.